5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Haswell-Broadwell.md

 </details>

 ## About
-Although installing and running macOS Monterey and newer on machines with Intel Haswell and Broadwell CPUs is possible with OpenCore and the OpenCore Legacy Patcher (OCLP), it’s not officially supported by Dortania – their support is limited to Apple Macs.
+Although installing and running macOS Ventura and newer on machines with Intel Haswell and Broadwell CPUs is possible with OpenCore and the OpenCore Legacy Patcher (OCLP), it’s not officially supported by Dortania – their support is limited to Apple Macs.
 Since no guide exists, I created this one in order to bridge the gap.
 I wrote it based on my experiences, analyzing the config and EFI folder and log after building OpenCore with OCLP for a Haswell system.

 | ⚠️ Important Status Updates |
 |:----------------------------|